• USD

 Mokala

-A mountain zebra grazes on a hilltop in the Cape Mountain Zebra National Park.
+A Cape mountain zebra grazes in Mountain Zebra National Park.

 Mountain Zebra